Drafts

 For more information see General features of all documents tutorial.

-- A complete list of current 'Notes' will be displayed to everyone.
+notesin the text field provided and pressEnteron your keyboard to add the note.- A complete list of current notes will be displayed to everyone.

 - Changes made to the draft will also be recorded here.